sawilde/AccountRight_WindowsMobile_sampleApp/README.md

 First it is necessary to get the user to grant your application access to their data, this process eventually leads you to a stage where you will have a OAuth token that can be used to access the **AccountRight Live API** (see [http://developer.myob.com/docs/read/getting_started/Authentication](http://developer.myob.com/docs/read/getting_started/Authentication)).

-The sample application uses a hosted browser to extract a **code** from the returned HTML once the user has granted your application access to their data (see *OAuthLogin_Navigated* in [MainPage.xaml.cs](https://github.com/sawilde/AccountRight_WindowsMobile_sampleApp/blob/master/myob.sample/MainPage.xaml.cs).)
+The sample application uses a hosted browser to extract a **code** from the returned HTML once the user has granted your application access to their data (see *OAuthLogin_Navigated* in [MainPage.xaml.cs](https://github.com/MYOB-Technology/AccountRight_WindowsMobile_sampleApp/blob/master/myob.sample/MainPage.xaml.cs).)

-To make the login screen render correctly on WP8 it is necessary to inject some javascript when navigating to https://secure.myob.com/oauth2/account/authorize
+To make the login screen render correctly on WP8 it is necessary to inject some JavaScript when navigating to https://secure.myob.com/oauth2/account/authorize

     OAuthLogin.InvokeScript("eval",
         "var msViewportStyle = document.createElement(\"style\");" +